taichi-dev/taichi/docs/layout.rst

 Then ``vel[i]`` is placed right next to ``pos[i]``, this can increase the cache-hit rate and therefore increase the performance.

-Flat layouts versus blocked layouts
+Flat layouts versus hierarchical layouts
 -------------------------

 By default, when allocating a ``ti.var``, it follows the simplest data layout.